CriSFV/CriSFV/README.md

 ### Hi there 👋
+I'm Cris
+Junior Front End Developer
+You can reach me on [Twitter](https://twitter.com/Krais_me) or [LinkedIn](https://www.linkedin.com/in/cristinafernandezv/)
 <!--
 **CriSFV/CriSFV** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.